2017 - 50 Years of Conservation Areas

 To mark their 50th anniversary, we've commissioned research to understand the extent to which conservation areas have changed over time by collating and analysing socio-economic trend data in conservation areas.
 We also aim to uncover whether conservation area designation is achieving its intended purpose of sustainable, long term growth - "good growth".

-We have published our first report Heritage and Society 2017, please see below.
-We will also be publishing the following reports later in the year.
+We have published our first two reports Heritage and the Economy 2017 and Heritage and Society 2017, please see below.
+We'll also be publishing the following reports later in the year:

 - Heritage Indicators 2017 (Forthcoming)